 Androgenetic alopecia is a hereditary form of hair loss classified as male or female-pattern hair loss.
 It follows a standard pattern.
 In men, it typically manifests as a V, M, or U-shaped recession of the hairline and gradual baldness at the crown.
 Women typically start noticing a steady thinning of their hair along with the partition of their hair.

 Pattern hair loss usually begins in adult years, but it can begin in your puberty as well.
 This type of hair loss is common in teenagers, but its incidence is unknown at this time.
 If you have family members who have experienced pattern hair loss, you are more likely to develop it as well.

 Lupus is an auto-immune disease that occurs when your immune system begins to attack your body organs and their tissues.
-Lupus is characterized by symptoms such as arthritis, tiredness, a butterfly-shaped rash, and hair fall.
+Lupus is characterised by symptoms such as arthritis, tiredness, a butterfly-shaped rash, and hair fall.
 Lupus patients may notice a gradual thinning of their hair.
 Hair loss may or may not reappear.

 Thyroid diseases can cause increased or decreased production of thyroid hormone, which can result in hair loss or brittle hair.
 Thyroid-related hair loss usually manifests as a uniform hair thinning all over your scalp.
 People with severe or long-term thyroid disease are more likely to experience hair loss.
 With the right care, lost hair can often regrow.